Drone regulations in Sri Lanka

 In this post, we have summarized the drone laws in Sri Lanka for you.

-If you want to use your drone in Sri Lanka, you will have to go through some red tape and obtain several permits before entering the country.
+If you want to use your drone in Sri Lanka, you will have to go through a lot of red tape and obtain permits before entering the country.
+However, the process has now been simplified for foreigners.

-1. Security clearance from the Ministry of Defence
+1. Security clearance from the Ministry of Defense: This clearance is now no longer required for foreigners.

 Department of Defense security clearance